 Whether you are preparing to purchase or adopt your first dog or you just want to learn more about the dog you currently own, the 4-H Dog Project will teach you how to select the right dog, how to properly feed and groom your pet and the basics of training, judging and showing.
-4-H dog members can also learn about agility, record keeping and public presentations.
+4-H dog members can also learn about dog agility.
+Members also develop skills in record keeping and public presentations.

 4-H Project Record Books are an important part of all 4-H projects.
 In the Dog Project, you will keep records on: